zenith-editor/zenith/README.md

    * ... that is easy to learn with familiar keyboard shortcuts
    * ... that is lightweight and requires no external dependencies
+   * ... that has most of the features in a regular text editor: syntax highlighting, word wrapping, pattern matching,...
    * ... that is written in Zig

  * **What it is not:** an IDE